Per Diem Calculator

 What is the current per diem rate for truck drivers?

-Can company drivers claim per diem?
+Can company drivers claim per diem on their taxes?

-Does per diem affect my Social Security?
+Does claiming per diem reduce Social Security benefits?

-Do I need to keep meal receipts?
+Do I need to keep meal receipts to claim per diem?